Eco-friendly, as much as we can

 Roll Up N Dye makes eco-friendly choices whenever possible.
 Tie dyeing can be a water-intensive process and parties often involve disposable waste, so Erin thinks a lot about how to minimize any impact from the events she hosts.

-When you book a workshop, you always have the option to hug some trees and earn yourself a free tie-dyed reusable cloth napkin!
+When you book a workshop at our studio, you always have the option to hug some trees!